graphhopper/directions-api-clients/README.md

 This repository is likely outdated.
 Instead easily create sources from an up-to-date API specification:

- 1. download our OpenAPI spec [https://docs.graphhopper.com/openapi.yaml](https://docs.graphhopper.com/openapi.yaml)
+ 1. Go to this website [https://editor.swagger.io/?url=https://docs.graphhopper.com/openapi.json](https://editor.swagger.io/?url=https://docs.graphhopper.com/openapi.json) which opens our OpenAPI spec in the Swagger Editor.
- 2. copy & paste it into [this editor](https://editor.swagger.io/)
- 3. Click on 'Generate Client' and select your favourite language
+ 2. Click on 'Generate Client' and select your favourite language

 To improve the naming of the classes you can do the following: